-^{}University of Athens, Faculty of Physics, Department of Astrophysics, Astronomy and Mechanics, Panepistimioupoli, Zographou 157 84, Athnes - Greece [†]Eugenides Foundation, 387 Sygrou Av., 17564, Athens, Greece ^{}Astronomical Observatory, Volgina 7, 11160 Belgrade, Serbia
+University of Athens, Faculty of Physics, Department of Astrophysics, Astronomy and Mechanics, Panepistimioupoli, Zographou 157 84, Athnes - Greece Astronomical Observatory, Volgina 7, 11160 Belgrade, Serbia

 Abstract.
 The spectra of Hot Emission Stars and AGNs present peculiar profiles that result from dynamical processes such as accretion and/or ejection of matter from these objects.
 In this paper we explain the idea of DACs and SACs phenomena, as a reason of spectral lines peculiarity in Hot Emission Stars and AGNs.
-We present the line function of a kinematical model enabling to study the physical parameters of the density regions in the plasma surrounding the considered objects, where DACs and SACs of a spectral line are created, producing the observed peculiar profiles.
+We present the line function of a kinematical model with which we can study the physical parameters of the density regions in the plasma surrounding the studied objects, where DACs and SACs of a spectral line are created, producing the observed peculiar profiles.
 We also present some first general conclusions, deriving from the proposed model, including the relations among the physical parameters of the density regions of the plasma surrounding the Oe stars, where DACs and SACs are created, producing the observed peculiar profiles.

-Keywords: stars: line profiles - absorption components, early-type, emission-line, AGN PACS: 97.10.Ex; 97.10.Fy; 97.20.Ec; 97.30.Eh; 98.62.Ra
+Keywords: stars: early-type, emission-line, AGNs, DACs, SACs.
+PACS: 97.10.Ex, 97.10.Fy, 97.20.Ec, 97.30.Eh, 98.62.Ra